 DO YOU PLAN TO?
 YES/NO PLEASE PROVIDE DETAILS

+120,110

 Erect tent/marquees?

 Use heavy equipment?

-Ose neavy equipment:

 Bring vehicles onto site? (please give details of number and type)

 Install power/electricity?

 Let off fireworks?

-Have novelty rides? (if you are having a funfair at your event it is your responsibility to administer this
+Have novelty rides? (if you are having a funfair at your event it

+is your responsibility to administer this

-and take any necessary deposit from the
+and take any necessary deposit from the operator)

-operator)

 Erect side shows/stalls?

-Drovide cor perking? (places state if free or shouring)
+Drevide compatible 2

 Provide car parking? (please state if free or charging)

+•